Kamayani

-Kamayani (Hindi : कामायनी) (1936) is a Hindi epic poem (Mahakavya) by Jaishankar Prasad (1889–1937).
+Kamayani (कामायनी) is a Hindi epic poem (Mahākāvya) by Jaishankar Prasad (1889–1937).
 It is considered one of the greatest literary works written in modern times in Hindi literature.
-It also signifies the epitome of Chhayavadi school of Hindi poetry which gained popularity in the late 19th and early 20th centuries.
+It also signifies the epitome of the Chhayavad school of Hindi poetry, which gained popularity in the early 20th century.

 Theme

 Kamayani explores the complex interplay between human emotions, thoughts, and actions through symbolic figures drawn from ancient Indian texts.
-Kamayani has personalities like Manu, Ida and Śraddhā who are mentioned in the Vedic literature.
+Considered the greatest Chhayavaad epic, Kamayani has personalities like Manu, Ida and Śraddhā who are mentioned in the Vedic literature.
 The great deluge described in the poem has its origin in Satapatha Brahmana.
 Explaining his metaphorical presentation of Vedic characters, the poet said:

 Ida was the sister of the gods, giving consciousness to the entire mankind.
 For this reason, there is an Ida Karma in the Yagnas.
 This erudition of Ida created a rift between Shraddha and Manu.
 Then with the progressive intelligence searching for unbridled pleasures, the impasse was inevitable.
 This story is so very ancient that metaphor has wonderfully mingled with history.
 Therefore Manu, Shraddha, and Ida while maintaining their historical importance may also express the symbolic import.
 Manu represents the mind with its faculties of the head and heart and these are again symbolized as Faith (Shraddha) and Intelligence (Ida) respectively.
 On this data is based the story of Kamayani.